Have your total cholesterol levels become too high? According to the , the following cholesterol levels are what you

 Eating barley is good for you.
 That’s why the Food and Drug Administration (FDA) allows food producers to claim that items containing barley may help reduce heart disease risk.
 Whole-grain barley and dry-milled barley products like flakes, grits, flour, and pearled barley help lower LDL and total cholesterol.

-A small study of 28 people found that a 21-day diet including several nutritional supplements resulted in lower cholesterol.
+A small of 28 people found that a 21-day diet including several nutritional supplements resulted in lower cholesterol.
 Barley grass juice powder was among the ingredients in one of the supplements.

 The bottom line?
 The results from supplements show promise, but they’re not enough to demonstrate that taking barley supplements will decrease cholesterol in the same way as eating barley.

 The soluble fiber in oatmeal and oat bran helps to lower your total cholesterol and LDL.
 It does this by preventing your body from absorbing cholesterol.
 You need 5 to 10 grams of soluble fiber daily to lower your cholesterol, according to the Mayo Clinic.
 They recommend eating one-and-a-half cups of oatmeal every morning.

 Oat bran supplements may also be helpful for lowering cholesterol.
 But keep in mind that high quantities of fiber can cause gas and bloating.

-An analysis of three random, placebo-controlled trials of artichoke leaf extract (ALE) showed the potential of lowering cholesterol.
+An of three random, placebo-controlled trials of artichoke leaf extract (ALE) showed the potential of lowering cholesterol.
 ALE reduced total cholesterol levels by 18.5 percent in one of the three studies.
 The placebo in this study lowered cholesterol by 8.6 percent.

 But researchers concluded that this 10 percent difference isn’t enough to confirm the benefits of ALE.
 More studies are needed to demonstrate its effectiveness.